Hot Flashes & Nervous System Discharge

 When Stored Charge Finally Releases

-Hot Flashes Aren’t Hormone Failure — They’re Pressure Release
+Hot Flashes as Pressure Release

-They’re pressure release.
+Hot flashes are pressure release.

 Midlife hot flashes occur when estrogen buffering thins, metabolic and immune load rises, CO₂ tolerance drops, and the autonomic system can no longer contain what it’s been holding.

-It’s unresolved charge venting through the only pathway still open.
+Heat is the last available outlet — unresolved charge venting through the only pathway still open.

 Why Heat Becomes the Outlet